 Dr. Salinsky grew up in Wisconsin.
 He graduated from Sheboygan High School and graduated from the University of Wisconsin with his M.D. in June 1936.
 He performed his residency at the Children’s Hospital in Kansas City, Missouri and later worked with the Civilian Conservation Corps in North Dakota.
 He joined the U.S. Army in February 10, 1941.
 A January 22, 1942 article in The Sheboygan Press (Sheboygan, Wisconsin) states he had been promoted to captain while serving with the 77th Field Artillery.
 He went overseas in February 1943.
 Another article from The Sheboygan Press on September 11, 1943 states that now-Major Salinsky had served in French Morocco, Algeria, Tunisia, and Sicily.

-In July 1944, Major Salinsky was transferred into the 32nd Station Hospital from the 79th Station Hospital.
+On July 31, 1944, Major Salinsky transferred into the 32nd Station Hospital from the 79th Station Hospital.
+Upon his arrival, he was assigned as Receiving and Disposition Officer.
 As of December 31, 1944 he held the title of Dispensary Surgeon, Admission and Disposition Officer.
 He left the unit in July 1945, and was promoted to lieutenant colonel before leaving the U.S. Army on March 7, 1946.

 Howard Elias Shapiro, O-419456 (November 23, 1917 – July 17, 1998)